To obtain your Oregon adjuster license and start working as a claims adjuster, you will need to complete the following steps:

 Each attempt of the exam costs $45 and will be paid when you make your reservation.

 In order to receive a passing score on each examination, you must correctly answer 70% of the questions available.
-Your score will be given to you immediately following completion of the examination.
+Your score will be given to you immediately following the completion of the examination.
 The following summary describes the score reporting process:

 – On paper – an official score report will be printed at the examination site